reynardo-tjhin/remove-claps/README.md

 The dataset is sourced by downloading video audio from YouTube (from 'music_links.csv') and subsequently converting it to the WAV format.
 The 'yes' and 'no' classes are determined by detecting instances of audience clapping, then recorded in 'new_dataset.csv'.
 Following this, the features are extracted and stored within the 'data-features' folder.

 ## How to try:
 1. There is a sample audio named "sample.mp3".
-Have a listen to the audio and you will notice that there are two parts where the audiences clap, at the start and at the end.
+Take a moment to listen to the sample audio.
+You'll observe audience clapping at both the beginning and the conclusion of the audio.
-2. The models are already trained.
-Hence, the only step you need to do is "make remove_claps".
-This will run the "remove_claps.py" in the src folder.
-It will output an audio name "result0.mp3"
+2. The models are pre-trained, simplifying the process to a single step: execute 'make remove_claps'.
+This command runs 'remove_claps.py' from the 'src' folder, generating an audio file named 'result0.mp3' as the output.
-3. The result is not as clean but it achieves what I have in mind.
+3. The output may not be perfect in terms of cleanliness, but it successfully aligns with the intended goal.

+**Note**: You have the option to experiment further by downloading MP3 audios from various sources, and if you wish to customize the file path, navigate to line 244 within the 'remove_claps.py' file located in the 'src' folder.